editorconfig-checker/editorconfig-checker.php/README.md

 You have to explicitly specify the directory under which is searched for certain filetypes.
 So the above example would become to `src/*.php` to find all `.php` files in src and it's subdirectories.

-At the current state all files which are ending with a dot(.) or dotdot(..) are left out.

 You could also check for single files with explicit call them e.g. `editorconfig-checker src/index.php`

 If you installed it manually you would have to do something like this: